megazear7/photofoundry/README.md

 ### Configuration
 The first parameter to the `photofoundry` method is the array of JSON objects that you want to generate images for.
 The second parameter to the `photofoundry` method is a configuration with the following properties:

- *  folder: The folder path that you want to save the files to.
+ *  folder: The folder that you want to save the files to.
 Default is the location of the photoshop files.
  *  columns: If you want to combine the items into "sheets" this is the number of columns per sheet.
 Default is 1.
  *  rows: If you want to combine the items into "sheets" this is the number of rows per sheet.
 Default is 1.
  *  clean: A default item to 'reset' the photoshop file to.
 This object should be configured as described in the 'items' parameter.
  *  alert: If true the script will alert you of errors as it runs.
 The default is false.
  *  mapping: A function which converts JSON of some other format into a format that Photofoundry accepts.
+ *  deleteItems: Whether or not you want to delete the single item images after printing a sheet.
+Default is false.

 ### Mapping
 Another JS file is provided called mapping-example.js.
 This JSON file shows an example of converting JSON of a different format into a format that Photofoundry accepts.
 The benefit of this is that you can write JSON in a format that makes sense to you and your use case, and automatically convert that before Photofoundry uses it to generate images.